sl-solution/DLMReader.jl/docs/src/man/informat.md

 The `DLMReader` package uses `informat` to call a special type of functions on raw text before parsing its values.
 This gives a flexible feature to `DLMReader` and enables it to handle messy delimited files.

-The package is shipped with some predefined `informat`s which are listed (new informats may be added to future releases) below:
+The package is shipped with some pre-registered `informat`s which are listed (new informats may be added to future releases) below:

 * `STRIP!`: Remove leading and trailing blanks
 * `COMMA`: Remove `$`, `£`, and `,`(thousands separators) from the numbers